Vresse-sur-Semois The Little Switzerland of Namur

 Located in the deep woods between Vresse and Orchimont, this camp served as a rear base for sabotage and intelligence operations.

-Memorial Site Elements
+Elements of the Memorial Site

 • Reconstructed structures: